peterwhite/peterwhite/README.md

 I am available for remote freelance and contracting roles, as either a Product Owner or flexible Full Stack Developer.

 Think we could work together?
-Email me at hi[at]peterwhite.dev.
+Email me at hi[at]peterwhite.dev or [here's a handy contact form](https://peterwhite.dev/contact).